qdm12/gluetun/README.md

         - port `8888` published `-p 8888:8888/tcp`
         - your LAN subnet, i.e. `192.168.1.0/24`, set as `-e EXTRA_SUBNETS=192.168.1.0/24`
     1. With your HTTP proxy client, connect to the Docker host (i.e. `192.168.1.10`) on port `8888`.
 You need to enter your credentials if you set them with `TINYPROXY_USER` and `TINYPROXY_PASSWORD`.
-    1. If you set `PROXY_LOG_LEVEL` to `Info`, more information will be logged in the Docker logs, merged with the OpenVPN logs.
+    1. If you set `TINYPROXY_LOG` to `Info`, more information will be logged in the Docker logs, merged with the OpenVPN logs.
        `TINYPROXY_LOG` defaults to `Critical` to avoid logging everything, for privacy purposes.

     </p></details>